stagedml/pylightnix/docs/Reference.md

 [Derivation](#pylightnix.types.Derivation).

-The plan is represented by a sequence of [Derivations](#pylightnix.types.Derivation) one need to realize in order to realize a given target derivation.
+The plan is represented by a sequence of [Derivations](#pylightnix.types.Derivation) one need to realize1 in order to realize1 a given target derivation.

-Closures are typically obtained as a result of the [instantiate](#pylightnix.core.instantiate) and is typically consumed by the call to [realize](#pylightnix.core.realize) or it's analogs.
+Closures are typically obtained as a result of the [instantiate](#pylightnix.core.instantiate) and is typically consumed by the call to [realize1](#pylightnix.core.realize1) or it's analogs.

 <a name="pylightnix.types.Config"></a>
 ## `Config` Objects